 "You will be perfect," Natalie hardly registered the words the man said to her before a piece of damp tissue was placed over her mouth and nose.
 Gasping in panic was the wring this to go as her vision instantly became clouded before she fell into a pool of darkness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, S.M ScobieWrite a Review